 Separating Your Accounts

 It goes without question that your emergency fund should be separated from your regular business account.
 Naturally, an emergency fund needs to be liquidated quickly and accessed rapidly in case an emergency arises.
 Hence, the nature of the account you would choose to deposit your emergency fund is very important.
-Keeping this in mind, a regular savings account that helps with easy access and ready liquidity should be preferred.
+Keeping this in mind, regular savings account that helps with easy access and ready liquidity should be preferred.
 The paradox here is that quick access could prompt you to pursue a tendency to occasionally dip into the emergency fund for regular business needs.
 Avoiding this at all times will set you on course to a successful business enterprise.

 Treating The Emergency Fund As An Expense